oliviagillam/hello-world/lec04_notes_thursday.md

 # Announcements <h>

 * Attend optional “Ninja Hours”
-* Play around with Homework questions.
-Exam questions might be variations of Homework questions.
+* Play around with homework questions.
+Exam questions might be variations of homework questions.

 # General Questions <h>
-* Q: Do we always have 2 hws in one week?
+* Q: Do we always have 2 homeworks in one week?
   * A: Sometimes, not always.
 Sometimes chapters are more complicated, so there may be only one for that week.

 * Q: Will we have any practice exams that will be uploaded to the class website?